tommatti99/landing_page_rs/README.md

 ## Repository Struct

 ### Backend
-  -you can set your smtp configurations and wich email will receive the messages at backend/.env file.
+  - You can set your smtp configurations and wich email will receive the messages at backend/.env file.

 ### Frontend
-  -You can also set a different background at frontend/static.
+  - You can also set a different background at frontend/static.